Parallel-NetCDF/E3SM-IO/README.md

        [-f num] Set history output files h0 and/or h1: 0 for h0 only, 1 for h1
                 only, -1 for both (default: -1)
-       [-r num] Number of records/time steps for F case h1 file (default: 1) [-y num] Frequency of I/O flush (affect PnetCDF API only).
-1 for once per time step (default), -1 for once for all time steps [-s num] MPI rank stride for selecting processes to perform I/O tasks (default: 1)
+       [-r num] Number of records/time steps for F case h1 file (default: 1) [-y num] Data flush frequency (takes no effect on ADIOS and HDF5 blob I/O options, which always flushes at file close).
+1: flush every time step (default), -1: flush once for all time steps [-s num] MPI rank stride for selecting processes to perform I/O tasks (default: 1)
        [-g num] Number of subfiles, used in blob I/O only (default: 1)